We take matters of personal injury very seriously

-- Curvy Roadways: Curvy and winding roads are inherently dangerous, made more so when drivers exceed the posted speed limit.
+Curvy and winding roads are inherently dangerous, made more so when drivers exceed the posted speed limit.

-- Weather: It’s no surprise that bad weather is a contributing factor to ROR accidents.
+It’s no surprise that bad weather is a contributing factor to ROR accidents.
 But it isn’t just rain, wind or snow at play.
 Dirt or dust blowing up, smoke, fog, and sand are all contributors to ROR accidents.
 In adverse weather conditions, 75% of crashes are ROR crashes.

-- Time of Day: ROR accidents occur more often at night, due to lack of lighting or vision impairment.
+ROR accidents occur more often at night, due to lack of lighting or vision impairment.

-- Combination of factors: Combining any of these factors multiplies the risk for a single-car accident.
+Combining any of these factors multiplies the risk for a single-car accident.

-- Type of vehicle: Passenger cars are the most likely to be involved in ROR crashes, over all other types of passenger vehicles (pickup trucks, vans, sport utility vehicles).
+Passenger cars are the most likely to be involved in ROR crashes, over all other types of passenger vehicles (pickup trucks, vans, sport utility vehicles).